Where to Stop for Food Near the Schuylkill River Trail in Philadelphia

 Where: 2321 Fairmount Avenue, Fairmount

-What: This is, perhaps, a better option for after your run or ride so you can go in on the guacamole to your heart’s desire.
-For a lighter option, go for the cauliflower tacos or Mahi Mahi tacos at dinnertime.
+What: This is perhaps a better option for after your run or ride so you can fully commit to the righteous guacamole.
+For a lighter option, go for the cauliflower tacos or, if you’re there at dinnertime, the mahi mahi version.

 Where: 2101 Pennsylvania Avenue, Center City

-What: With options like Goldie, Dizengoff, Royal Izakaya, AND a hot bar and salad bar — Whole Foods might just be the best spot for a healthy bite during or after a jaunt on the Schuylkill River Trail.
+What: With options like Goldie, Dizengoff, Royal Izakaya, AND a hot bar and salad bar — Whole Foods might be the best unexpected spot for a healthy bite in the area.

 Hickory Lane American Bistro